Thomas James Reddy: Career

-Reddy's artwork as a Social Realist painter that reflect the traditions of the Harlem Renaissance are held in permanent collections at the Tweed Museum of Art in Duluth, Minnesota and University of North Carolina Charlotte's Murrey Atkins Library.
+Reddy's artwork as a Social Realist painter that reflect the traditions of the Harlem Renaissance are held in permanent collections at the Tweed Museum of Art in Duluth, Minnesota and the University of North Carolina at Charlotte's J. Murrey Atkins Library.
 "Reddy's mixed media paintings largely use acrylics and he has added natural materials, such as paper, sand, wood, fabric and clay.
 He is also known for his murals and public art projects.
-"His work is inspired by travels throughout the Caribbean and seacoast islands of the southern United States, and by the migrations of people of African and Caribbean descent to the Americas," according to the University of North Carolina Charlotte Africana Studies Department where Reddy was a visiting artist in 2008–2009.
+"His work is inspired by travels throughout the Caribbean and seacoast islands of the southern United States, and by the migrations of people of African and Caribbean descent to the Americas," according to the University of North Carolina at Charlotte Africana Studies Department where Reddy was a visiting artist in 2008–2009.
 "His paintings are richly textured two-dimensional narratives with a spiritual and universal quality that expresses a profound appreciation for culture, which he defines as shared human values."

 His work was on display in a 2013 exhibit on the Civil Rights Movement at the Levine Museum of the New South in Charlotte, N.C.
 A solo exhibition of his work was held in 2014 at the St. Helena (SC).
 York W. Bailey Museum at Penn Center.
 Reddy's murals continue to adorn walls in around Charlotte, his longtime home.
 He was commissioned to paint "Remembrances of Charlotte's Second Ward: Brooklyn and Blue Heaven" at the Charlotte Convention Center.
 In fact, the convention center was built in what had been a tradition African-American neighborhood.
 Reddy's mural depicts the values and lives of the African Americans who once lived at that very site.

 Reddy's work includes many series, reflecting his activism and attunement to deep historical, cultural trends.
 His "Psychological Castration Series," 15 paintings produced in the early 2000s were a reaction to the Tuskegee Syphilis Experiments conducted between 1932 and 1972 in Alabama.
 Under the pretext of free health care by the U.S. Public Health Services, syphilis in African-American men was untreated to study the course of the disease.
 Another series, reflects the male archetypes explored by Swiss psychiatrist Carl Gustav Jung: the King, the Lover, the Warrior and the Magician.